 This document has been structured as follows.
 Chapter 2 describes in what form the data will be stored in the knowledge base.
-It specifies what kind of rules will be present in the knowledge base and how those rules are presented in this document in a readable form.
-Besides that, it also gives a possible basic structure for a rule handling and reasoning mechanism that could be used.
+It specifies what kind of information will be present in the knowledge base and how that information will be presented in this document in a readable form.
+It also gives a possible basic structure for a reasoning mechanism that could be used.
 In chapter 3 the situations that will be described in the knowledge base are given and a short description of the situations is presented.
 That chapter also contains a state diagram that describes the relationships between the situations.
 In chapter 4 an explanation is given why the knowledge base has been translated to an XML format and the XML format itself is discussed.
-Then in the appendices the knowledge base is given in tabular form (appendix A) and in an XML file (appendix B).
+Then in the appendices the knowledge is described in tabular form (appendix A) and in an XML file (appendix B).
 Appendix C is the report of the interview that was conducted with mr. Reisel.
 Appendix D describes all controls that are mentioned in the knowledge base and finally in appendix E an explanation of all the abbreviations that are used is given.